Super-stability in the Student-Project Allocation Problem with Ties: Empirical Evaluation

-In our last experiment, we investigated how the variation in tie density in both the students' and lecturers' preference lists affects the existence of a super-stable matching.
-To achieve this, we varied the tie density in the students' preference lists $t_{d_s} \; (0 \leq t_d \leq 0.05)$ and the tie density in the lecturers' preference lists $t_{d_l} \; (0 \leq t_d \leq 0.05)$, both in increments of $0.005$.
-For each pair of tie densities in $t_{d_s} \times t_{d_l}$ we randomly-generated $1000$ { SPA-ST} instances for various values of $n_1 \; (100 \leq n_1 \leq 1000)$ in increments of $100$.
+In our second experiment, we investigated how the variation in tie density in both the students' and lecturers' preference lists affects the existence of a super-stable matching.
+To achieve this, we varied the tie density in the students' preference lists $t_{d_s} \; (0 \leq t_{d_s} \leq 0.05)$ and the tie density in the lecturers' preference lists $t_{d_l} \; (0 \leq t_{d_l} \leq 0.05)$, both in increments of $0.005$.
+For each pair of tie densities in $t_{d_s} \times t_{d_l}$, we randomly-generated $1000$ {\sc spa-st} instances for various values of $n_1 \; (100 \leq n_1 \leq 1000)$ in increments of $100$.
 For each of these instances, we maintained the same ratio of projects, lecturers, project capacities and lecturer capacities as in Experiment 1.
-We also fixed the length of each student's preference list at $50$.
-The result displayed in Fig.~\ref{experiment3} shows that increasing the tie density in both the students' and lecturers' preference lists reduces the proportion of instances that admit a super-stable matching.
+Considering our discussion from Experiment 1, we fixed the length of each student's preference list at $50$.

+The result displayed in Fig.~\ref{super-experiment2} shows that increasing the tie density in both the students' and lecturers' preference lists reduces the proportion of instances that admit a super-stable matching.
 In fact, this proportion reduces further as the size of the instance increases.
-However, it was interesting to see that when we fixed the tie density in the students' preference lists at $0$ and varied the tie density in the lecturers' preference lists, about $75\%$ of the randomly-generated { SPA-ST} instances involving $1000$ students admitted a super-stable matching.
+When ties occur only in the lecturers' preference lists, we found that a significantly higher proportion of instances admit a super-stable matching -- about $74\%$ of the randomly-generated {\sc spa-st} instances involving $1000$ students admitted a super-stable matching.
+The confidence interval for this value is $(0.71, 0.77)$.
+However, the reverse is the case when ties occur only in the students' preference lists.
+We have no explanation for this outcome.